 Thereafter, Dr. Al-Issa held many prestigious public offices in Saudi Arabia.
 He was a former Minister of Justice from February 14, 2009 until January 30, 2015.
 Rising to the highest rank of Chief Appellate Judge.
 In April 2007, he was appointed Vice President of the Court of Grievances.

 As Minister of Justice, Dr. Al-Issa was credited both in Saudi Arabia and abroad for ushering in several key reforms, including legislative reforms in family matters, humanitarian cases, and for the rights of women.

 In November of 2012, the Council of Arab Ministers of Justice selected him as its honorary president.
 He joined the teaching staff at the College of Law and Political Science at King Saud University, and the Higher Judicial Institute of Al-Imam Mohammad Bin Saud Islamic University.

-As a leader in combatting violent extremism in all its forms, Dr. Al-Issa was appointed General Supervisor at the Ideological Warfare Center in December 2015, where he has led efforts to combat the proliferation of extremist ideology on social media and elsewhere.
+As a leader in combating violent extremism in all its forms, Dr. Al-Issa held a public honorary position as Supervisor of the Ministry of Defense's Intellectual Warfare Center, in efforts to combat the proliferation of extremist ideology on social media and elsewhere.

 Since 2017, he has served as General Supervisor of the King Salman Center for International Peace (KSIPC) in Malaysia.
 The Kingdom of Malaysia awarded Dr. Al-Issa its highest award, the “Dato Seri” at a ceremony convened by the Sultan Muhammad V. The Republic of Singapore also has honored Dr. Al-Issa for his international efforts in promoting tolerance, coexistence and peace.